SilverBrook4/Basic-2D-Shooter/README.md

 The base of the engine class, shape class, rect class, circle class, color struct, debug.h, and everything in shader was created by Lisa Dion acts as the base that I built everything else on.
 They act as the basic setup to make a window and run the processes to run the code.
 I made modifications to the circle class and all of the gameplay I wrote in the engine class.

-      * custom shape based off of the rectangle class but with a shifted center to the middle of the left edge for simpler rotation mechanics for aiming.